Extraltodeus/ComfyUI-AutomaticCFG/README.md

 Also just tested and it works with pixart sigma.

+# Note:

+The presets are interpreted with eval().
+Make sure that you thrust whoever sent a preset to you as it may be used to execute malicious code.

 # Update:

 - Removed temperature nodes and set a [repository](https://github.com/Extraltodeus/Stable-Diffusion-temperature-settings) for these